Bonne Santé Liposome: Liposomal Magnesium - 250ml

 - Reduces stress and anxiety

-- Lowers inflammation, an underlying mechanism for heart disease
+- Lowers oxidative damage and inflammation, an underlying factor for heart disease

 5. Makes bones healthy and strong

 Maintaining a healthy magnesium status is important for your bone health.
-Studies show that it:
+Magnesium influences bone health through various mechanisms:

 - Lowers risk of osteoporosis in women after menopause